ankit792r/neoxide/README.md

 ## Troubleshooting

+1. **"FileSystem options does not specify your root file system" error**:
+   - This means you haven't generated or imported `hardware-configuration.nix`
+   - Run: `sudo nixos-generate-config --dir hosts/<host>/`
+   - Uncomment the `./hardware-configuration.nix` import in your host's `configuration.nix`
+   - Rebuild: `sudo nixos-rebuild switch --flake .#<host>`

-1. **Niri not starting**: Check that niri package is available and SDDM is configured for Wayland
+2. **Niri not starting**: Check that niri package is available and SDDM is configured for Wayland

-2. **Missing packages**: Run `nix flake update` to update inputs
+3. **Missing packages**: Run `nix flake update` to update inputs

-3. **Build errors**: Check that all module imports are correct and hardware-configuration.nix exists if referenced
+4. **Build errors**: Check that all module imports are correct and hardware-configuration.nix is imported